Amirrezashahmiri/WQM-GEE-ML/README.md

 * A **no-code Google Earth Engine (GEE) toolkit** for computing and visualizing water-quality indices.
 * A **Python machine learning pipeline** for local calibration and prediction of chlorophyll‑a, turbidity, and water surface temperature (WST).

+> **Citation**
+> This work is currently under review in *Environmental Modelling & Software*.
+> If you use this toolkit or pipeline, please cite as follows:
+>
+> Yavari, Z., Shahmiri, A. R., & Nikoo, M. R. (2025). *A Google Earth Engine toolkit for reservoir water quality monitoring*.
+Manuscript submitted for publication in *Environmental Modelling & Software*.

 The toolkit automates: